2000 Ramallah lynching: Incident

 The two reservist drivers made their way in a civilian vehicle towards their unit's assembly point near the settlement of Beit El.
 They had little army experience, were unfamiliar with the West Bank road system and drove through the military checkpoint outside Beitunia and headed straight into the Palestinian town of Ramallah 2 miles east of the checkpoint.

-Reaching a Palestinian Authority roadblock, where previously Israeli soldiers had been turned back, the reservists were detained by PA policemen and taken to the local police station at Ramallah's twin city el-Bireh, not far from Arafat's headquarters.
-The arrest and detention coincided with the conclusion of a funeral service, attended by thousands of mourners, for Halil Zahran (17), a Palestinian youth who had been killed in clashes with Israeli forces two days earlier.
-Tensions were running high: over 100 Palestinians, nearly two dozen of them minors, had been killed in the preceding two weeks in violent protests with Israeli forces in Ramallah, and four days earlier, the badly beaten body of Issam Hamad (36) had been dumped outside of the city after being run over by a car, an autopsy revealed.
+Reaching a Palestinian Authority roadblock, where previously Israeli soldiers had been turned back, the reservists were detained by PA policemen and taken to the local police station at Ramallah's twin city Al-Bireh, not far from Arafat's headquarters.
+The arrest and detention coincided with the conclusion of a funeral service, attended by thousands of mourners, for 17 year old Palestinian Khalil Zahran who had been killed by Israeli forces two days earlier.
+Tensions were running high: over 100 Palestinians, nearly two dozen of them children, had been killed by Israeli forces in the preceding two weeks during protests in Ramallah, and four days earlier, the badly beaten body of 36 year old Palestinian Issam Hamad had been dumped outside of the city after being run over by a car, an autopsy revealed.
 His death, according to Marwan Bishara of Al Jazeera, was attributed by locals to settlers in Halamish.

 Rumors quickly spread that Israeli undercover agents were in the building, and an angry crowd of more than 1,000 Palestinians gathered in front of the station calling for the death of the Israelis.
 Word that two soldiers were held in a Ramallah police station reached Israel within 15 minutes.
 According to Roni Shaked, the IDF itself thought initially that the two must have been "undercover agents".
 According to the Ramallah station chief, there were 21 policemen in the building, some of whom were cooks and administrative personnel, since many policemen had been dispersed throughout the city to control the crowd during the funeral.
 The IDF decided against a rescue operation.
 Soon after, Palestinian rioters stormed the building, overcame the Palestinian police and murdered and mutilated both soldiers.
 Both Haaretz and Maariv reported that approximately 13 Palestinian policemen were injured while attempting to stop the lynching.
 Jamal Tirawi, the Palestinian Intelligence chief at the Mukata'a nearby, only intervened hours after the second soldier lay dying.

 The Israeli reservists were beaten and stabbed.
 At this point, a Palestinian (later identified as Aziz Salha), appeared at the window, displaying his blood-soaked hands to the crowd, which erupted into cheers.
 The crowd clapped and cheered as one of the soldier's bodies was then thrown out the window and stamped and beaten by the frenzied crowd.
-One of the two was shot and set on fire, and his head was beaten to a pulp.
+One of the two was shot and set on fire, and his head was beaten.
 Soon after, the crowd dragged the two mutilated bodies to Al-Manara Square in the city center and began an impromptu victory celebration.
 Police officers tried to confiscate footage from reporters.